shimanauskas/sandrasforth/README.md

 # Avocado
-A Forth-like system for Linux and macOS on x86-64.
+A Forth system for Linux and macOS on x86-64.

 The goal for Avocado is to become self-hosting.
 For now it can be used as a postfix calculator.